jakob-r/hugo-course/content/chapters/12_multiclass/12-04-codebooks.md

 ---
 title: "Chapter 12.4: Designing Codebooks and ECOC"
 ---
-In this section, we introduce codebooks as a general concept for multiclass to binary reduction.
+In this section, we introduce codebooks as a general concept for multiclass-to- binary reduction.

 <!--more-->